Ranking of creditors

 3rd rank: non-preferential claims

 Finally, unsecured claims (concurrente vorderingen) will be paid.
-These are debts that arise after a product or service has been delivered and has not been paid.
+These are debts that arise after a product or service has been delivered and has not been paid for.
 For example, outstanding invoices from product suppliers, but also energy suppliers or health insurance companies.
-How much an unsecured creditor receives depends on the amount claimed.
+If there is not enough money, unsecured creditors will only be paid a percentage of the amount claimed.

 Post-competitive creditors (such as shareholders) get their money back last.
-They will not get their deposited money back until the other debts are paid.
+They will only get their deposited money back when other debts are paid and there is still money.

 Separatists are creditors with special rights, such as mortgage rights or the right of pledge (pandrecht).
 A separatist's claim is separate from a bankruptcy.
 A separatist may claim a debt directly.
 Without first filing it with the curator.
 However, the curator may ask the separatist to wait a reasonable time before making the claim.